flowistic-ai/todo/README.md

 ### Task Cancellation & Deletion

-- `todo cancel <tag>`: Mark a task as cancelled.
+- `todo cancel <task_id>`: Mark a task as cancelled.
 The task remains in your list but its status is shown as cancelled in both `list` and `show` commands.
     - Example: `todo cancel PROJ-001`
-- `todo delete <tag>`: Permanently remove a task from your todo list.
+- `todo delete <task_id>`: Permanently remove a task from your todo list.
 This action cannot be undone.
     - Example: `todo delete PROJ-002`

 Cancelled tasks are excluded from project completion statistics and are clearly indicated in task listings.